David-Loughnane/brain_network_classification/README.md

 # brain_network_classification
-Masters Thesis - Classification of Brain Networks generated from HCP
+Masters Thesis - Application of Machine Learning to classify functional and structural brain networks generated from HCP data